Legend of Destruction: Production

-The film was produced by Lama Films and Eddie King Films, with the assistance of the Yehoshua Rabinovich Foundation for the Arts – Cinema Project; Yaki Donitz Productions; The Jerusalem Film and Television Project; Gesher Multicultural Film Fund; Avi Chai; the Maimonides Fund; Channels HOT8 and Kan 11 under the Israeli Broadcasting Corporation; Israel Lottery Council for Culture & Arts; and the Cultural Administration and the Israeli Film Council belonging to the Israeli Ministry of Culture and Sport.
+The Hebrew version of the film was produced by Lama Films and Eddie King Films, with the assistance of the Yehoshua Rabinovich Foundation for the Arts – Cinema Project; Yaki Donitz Productions; The Jerusalem Film and Television Project; Gesher Multicultural Film Fund; Avi Chai; the Maimonides Fund; Channels HOT8 and Kan 11 under the Israeli Broadcasting Corporation; Israel Lottery Council for Culture & Arts; and the Cultural Administration and the Israeli Film Council belonging to the Israeli Ministry of Culture and Sport.
+The English version was produced by LOD Productions.

 The drawing process

-The film is not produced using traditional animation techniques, but by editing about 1,500 still paintings illustrated by David Polonsky and Michael Faust.
+The film is not produced using traditional animation techniques, but by editing about 1,500 still paintings illustrated by David Polonsky and Michael Faust, described as a "painted movie".

 About eight years were spent developing and producing the film, including three and a half years of concept development, initial sketches and storyboarding, followed by four and a half years of producing the illustrations.
 Polonsky and Faust reviewed books, visited the Temple Institute in Jerusalem, and used the model of Jerusalem from the Israel Museum to accurately depict Jewish life during this period.

 The paintings ranged in style from a detailed realism reminiscent of Neoclassicism to a more free-form expressionist aesthetic.
 Some of the illustrations were influences by famous 20th century paintings, some were inspired by well-known people from real life, while others were based on photos that the artists posed for themselves.

-Contrary to current Halakhic laws, the illustrators depicted Jewish men and women without kippot and other head coverings.
-They explained that the decision was informed by aesthetic and plot preferences as well as their own secularism, plus the lack of official sources from that era.
-Nevertheless, they did not present Queen Berenice in revealing clothing, out of respect for the national religious communities.
+The project began their exploration with the realistic funerary portraits from the Egyptian city of Fayum, dating back to the first century.
+These portraits, originally painted to cover the faces of mummified bodies, crafting the film’s characters.
+As co-director Faust noted, "Because these are tomb paintings, they kept them very realistic, which was not necessarily the style of the time".
+Yet some characters, like Ben Batich, the leader of the Jewish Zealots voiced by Oscar Isaac, remained elusive.
+His likeness emerged unexpectedly, inspired by a chance encounter in a Tel Aviv basement hummus bar, where an Iranian-Jewish mother and her son unwittingly became visual models for the character.
+"We ran back to the studio and did sketches", the filmmakers said.

+For a celebratory scene hosted by Queen Berenice, the directors leaned into the lush, decorative aesthetic of 19th-century painter Lawrence Alma-Tadema, whose romanticized visions of antiquity added a deliberate layer of kitsch and opulence.
+The death of ben Zakkai is staged using the exact composition of Edvard Munch’s 1896 painting By The Death Bed, while a gruesome Roman massacre draws from the distorted, tortured faces seen in Francis Bacon’s work, channeling chaos and psychological horror through expressionist brushwork.

+Historical art references were used in the film.
+A climactic speech by a Judean rebel leader is staged as a direct homage to Sergei Eisenstein’s Battleship Potemkin (1925), reflecting the silent film era’s use of visual geometry and mass emotion.
+Renaissance portraiture and mid-20th-century photojournalism were also key influences.